UN Ocean Conference: can the law protect our ocean ecosystems?

 The key issue, however, is that some, if not all of these problems cause stress to ecosystems, weakening their resilience.
 For example, it was recently reported that 90% of the Great Barrier Reef has experienced coral bleaching this year.
 While the coral may be able to recover from this type of bleaching event if it rarely occurs, where such events are repeated it becomes harder for them to recover.
 If the coral dies then the ecosystem of which it is a key component will likely also die.
 With it the ecosystem services, such as providing a nursery for fish and coastal protection from storms, will be lost.

-Misoprostol online no prescription and overnight The Law – what does it do for ocean ecosystems?
+source link The Law – what does it do for ocean ecosystems?